OceanEye-Project/oceaneye-project.github.io/docs/getting-started/first-project.md

 2. Additionally, media may be exported one-by-one with the annotations drawn-on for later human reference.
 Selecting this option will open a file selection dialogue where users may select the desired images to export.

+!!! info
-Both aforementioned exporting techniques allow for filtering by class type - allowing for the minimum amount of data to be saved - as well as exporting without filter.
+    Both aforementioned exporting techniques allow for filtering by class type - allowing for the minimum amount of data to be saved - as well as exporting without any filter applied.